saucelabs/sauce-docs/docs/dev/api/insights.md

 <details><summary><span className="api get">GET</span> <code>/insights/v2/trends/errors</code></summary>
 <p/>

-Return statistics, from all sources, for errors that occurred on tests run in the specified period.
+Return statistics from all sources for errors that occurred on tests run in the specified period.

 #### Parameters